 - Discover Halifax’s role as a key naval station in the British Empire at the Halifax Citadel National Historic Site of Canada, completed in 1856

 Within easy walking distance from the downtown core, your adventure begins at the Halifax Seaport a vibrant arts and cultural district.
 Halifax is also in close proximity to other famous Nova Scotia destinations, including Peggy's Cove, the Bay of Fundy and Lunenburg, a UNESCO World Heritage Site.

 Additional Information for Cruise Guests

-For a complete list of Destination Halifax members who serve the cruise market in Halifax and Atlantic Canada, visit the suppliers section.
+For a complete list of Discover Halifax members who serve the cruise market in Halifax and Atlantic Canada, visit the suppliers section.

 For further information about cruising opportunities to Halifax, shore excursions, and a list of cruise lines visiting the Port of Halifax, contact your local travel agent or any of the major cruise lines directly, or visit Cruise Halifax, Cruise Atlantic Canada, or the Tourism Nova Scotia cruise page.

 View the Nova Scotia Cruise Brochure to gain insights on all Nova Scotian Ports of Call.